Legal Representation After a Ridesharing Accident

 A car accident at high speeds can be extremely traumatic.
 Anxiety, the inability to sleep and even post-traumatic stress disorder (PTSD) can be seen months or even years after a severe crash, especially if someone at the scene is badly injured.

 The problem with psychological injuries is that there are no visible symptoms, only behavioral ones.
 Some people do not want to talk about this kind of damage, and others close to them may not be aware there is anything wrong, or, worse, may dismiss behavioral changes as “milking” the accident.
 But we here at Jurewitz Law Group Injury & Accident Lawyers know better than to be dismissive of clients who have a hard time working through the trauma of a bad car accident.
 For some people, being a passenger in a rideshare vehicle can make things worse because of their perceived lack of control.

 Have You Been Injured in a Rideshare Accident in San Diego?

 Uber recently argued in a court case that they are not a transportation company or a public carrier and aren’t responsible for injuries suffered by passengers in an accident.
 This puts the financial burden back on the drivers who may or may not have insurance that includes commercial use.
 In fact‚ most personal insurance policies DO NOT cover for-profit use.

 If you’ve been hurt in a rideshare car accident‚ make sure that you have an experienced personal injury lawyer on your side who’ll fight for your rights and best interests.
 You’re entitled to fair compensation for your injuries‚ damages‚ and losses.

 A San Diego rideshare car accident lawyer will help make sure you’re provided the support you need after a devastating collision.
-Call the Jurewitz Law Group at (888) 233-5020 for a free consultation and comprehensive case evaluation.
+Call the Jurewitz Law Group Injury & Accident Lawyers at (888) 233-5020 to schedule a free consultation and comprehensive case evaluation.